Sadman-Ahmed/Sadman-Ahmed/README.md

 <img src = "https://github.com/Sadman-Ahmed/sadman-ahmed/blob/master/banner.png"/>

 # Sadman Ahmed
-### I am UI/UX Designer, trying to be a Full-stack Developer
+### I am a UX Engineer with a full stack developer skills.
 <hr>

 I'm Sadman from Bangladesh, and I do content on Design and Development.
 I really enjoy learning languages and frameworks like Flutter and  Django, as well as I work as a graphics designer also.
 I also enjoy wireframing, ui, ux, and design in general.